EmmaGoodliffe/transcribe-stt/etc/transcribe-stt.api.md

     // (undocumented)
     audioFilename: string;
     distribute(): Promise<string>;
-    // Warning: (ae-forgotten-export) The symbol "DistributeListener" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     distributeListeners: DistributeListener[];
     emptyTextFile(): void;
     on(event: "distribute", callback: DistributeListener): void;
     on(event: "progress", callback: ProgressListener): void;
-    // Warning: (ae-forgotten-export) The symbol "STTStreamOptionsAppend" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     options: STTStreamOptionsAppend;
     // (undocumented)
     progress: number;
-    // Warning: (ae-forgotten-export) The symbol "ProgressListener" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     progressListeners: ProgressListener[];
     start(useConsole?: boolean): Promise<string[][]>;